Salty Iguana, a longtime Mexican restaurant in west Lawrence, closes as state seizes assets to collect more than $100K in taxes

 As for the fate of the Salty Iguana, it could be the end for a Lawrence restaurant that has approximately a couple of decades in the Lawrence market.
 I couldn’t find our article of when the Salty Iguana opened in Lawrence, but I found articles dating back to 2008 reporting on events at the Lawrence restaurant.

-It was a high profile restaurant for a long time.
+It was a high-profile restaurant for a long time.
 Its Iguana Dip — white pepper cheese and tortilla chips — was one of its signature dishes.
-The restaurant hosted lots of KU events over the years and at one point in time had KU Coach Bill Self as one of its local advertising personalities, although that hasn’t been the case recently.
+The restaurant hosted lots of KU events over the years, and at one point had KU coach Bill Self as one of its local advertising personalities, although that hasn’t been the case recently.

-The restaurant is part of a small, regional chain founded by KU supporter Dan Chandler in 1992.
+The restaurant is part of a small, regional chain founded by KU supporter Chandler in 1992, according to various media reports.
 The restaurant’s first location was in the Johnson County community of Prairie Village.
-An official with the Kansas Department of Revenue confirmed the assets of that location also were seized on Wednesday.
-I’m unclear on whether the company’s restaurant in Independence, Mo. remains open.
+That Prairie Village restaurant is closed, but I’m unclear on whether the company’s restaurant in Independence, Missouri, remains open.
 The company hasn’t acknowledged the closings of the Lawrence and Prairie Village restaurants on its website or social media.
 The company in September did announce the closing of its Olathe restaurant.

-If the Salty Iguana indeed is done in Lawrence, that will leave a large space available in the shopping center.
-It was one of the largest tenants of the shopping center at 4931 W. Sixth Street, which also is home to Six Mile Chop House, Morningstar Pizza, ProPrint, Eileen’s Colossal Cookies and several other businesses.
+If the Salty Iguana indeed is done for good in Lawrence, which seems likely, that will leave a large space available in the shopping center.
+It was one of the largest tenants of the shopping center at 4931 W. Sixth St., which also is home to Six Mile Chop House, Morningstar Pizza, ProPrint, Eileen’s Colossal Cookies and several other businesses.